C2A-security/vsomeip/README.c2a.md

 ##### Build Instructions for Linux
 - See th README.md for dependencies

-- Compiling has to be done like this now: mkdir local # if you don't intend to install vsomeip libs system-wise mkdir build cd build
+- Compiling has to be done like this now (from vsomeip_c2a directory): mkdir local # if you don't intend to install vsomeip libs system-wise mkdir build cd build